I-Guy/NomClasse/README.md

 -----------------------------------------------
-# Insert a cool name here
+# Analyse youR daTa Yourself (ARTY)
 -----------------------------------------------

-NomClasse is made for all kind of analysis.
+ARTY is made for all kind of analysis.
 It just need a formated table to process it.

 Features : - PCA (2d , 3d )
            - Differential expression analysis (DE)